dabit3/amplify-photo-sharing-workshop/README.md

-# Full Stack Cloud Development for Front End Developers
+# Build a Photo Sharing App with React and AWS Amplify

-In this workshop we'll learn how to build a full stack cloud application with React, GraphQL, & [Amplify](https://aws-amplify.github.io/)
+In this workshop we'll learn how to build a full stack serverless application with React, GraphQL, & [Amplify](https://aws-amplify.github.io/)

 ![](banner.jpg)